lyndskg/youtube-to-mp3-xor-wav/Desktop.md

 ### **Database:**

-Since you are building a desktop app, you might not need a full-fledged database system like `PostgreSQL` or `MySQL`
+Since you are building a desktop app, you might not need a full-fledged database system like `PostgreSQL` or `MySQL`.

 Instead, you can use `SQLite`, a lightweight, embedded database that doesn't require a separate server.\